LDV Maxus: Maxus V80

 Available from the summer of 2011, the Chinese built V80, marketed under the new Maxus marque, is available in three versions: standard, logistics, and deluxe.
 The Minibus is available from 7 to 16 seaters, in two trim levels.
-The choice of two wheelbases remains, with two different versions of the 2.5-litre diesel engine producing 88 or 100 kW.
+The choice of two wheelbases remains, with two different versions of the 2.5-litre diesel engine producing 88 kW or 100 kW.

 Colour choices include crystal violet, olive-brown and aurora silver for deluxe variants, blanc white, aurora silver and lava grey for standard and the logistics variant only with blanc white.
 The Maxus V80 is exported to English speaking countries under the LDV brand.
 Australia and New Zealand were the first to receive exports in 2012.
+The Maxus V80 has also been sold as the Pyeonghwa Changjeon 1610 in North Korea.

-In 2013, the Maxus V80 was exported to Thailand, in May 2014, to Colombia, in May 2015, to Ireland, and in 2016, to the United Kingdom.
+Since 2013, the Maxus V80 was exported to Thailand, in May 2014, to Colombia, in May 2015, to Ireland, and in 2016, to the United Kingdom.